SumoLogic/sumologic-otel-collector/docs/Migration.md

 #### File Path

-As like Installed Collector, Opentelemetry Collector supports regular expression for paths.
+Like the Installed Collector, the OpenTelemetry Collector supports regular expression for paths.
-In addition, multiple different paths/expressions can be specified.
+In addition, you can specify multiple different path expressions.
-They should be added as elements of `include` configuration option.
+Add them as elements of the `include` configuration option.

-For all `.log` files from `/var/log/` and `/opt/my_app/` following snippet will apply:
+For example, the following snippet configures the path to all `.log` files from `/var/log/` and `/opt/my_app/`:

 ```yaml
 receivers: